visdesignlab/Composer/README.md

 # Composer
 ![Composer Interface](assets/2018_vahc_composer_teaser.png)

+### About
 Composer is an open source visual cohort analysis tool developed in collaboration with the Univeristy of Utah Orthopaedic Center.
-More information can be found on the Visualization Design Lab's [webpage] (http://vdl.sci.utah.edu/publications/2018_vahc_composer/).
+More information can be found on the Visualization Design Lab's [webpage](http://vdl.sci.utah.edu/publications/2018_vahc_composer/).

 ## Running Composer